theme222/Hangman-discord-bot/README.md

 ## Hosted on glitch https://glitch.com/edit/#!/dear-noon-individual

-This is the source code for the project which is 100% open source althougth I don't recommend trying to look through it because it is really bad
+This is the source code for the project which is 100% open source although I don't recommend trying to look through it because it is really bad